wusted/kubernetes-install/14-terraform-do-k8s-mysql-wordpress/README.md

 ```
 $ kubectl -kubeconfig=kubeconfig.yaml apply -f ./kubernetes/
 ```
-Connectivity can be tested with curl or in a web browser to the
+Connectivity can be tested with:
-LoadBalancerIP or DNS Domain A Record.
+curl or web browser to the LoadBalancerIP or DNS Domain A Record.

 4. Access the Site in the Web Browser
 Create a site and user to be stored in the DB Persistent Volume.
 Login with the created credentials and go to Posts.
 Edit the Post Title with a custom one.

 5.